connexcs/docs/docs/apps/components/group.md

 ## Description

-A group component in form making is a UI element that allows you to logically group related form fields together.
+A **Group** component in form making is a UI element that allows you to logically group related form fields together.

 It provides a visual and organizational structure to the form, making it easier for users to understand the relationships between different fields and navigate through the form.